lapwinglabs/redux-debug/Readme.md

 ### `Debug(fn, options)`

-This middleware usually takes a `debug` but can take any sprintf-compatible function.
+This `fn` is usually a `debug` instance but can be any sprintf-compatible function.

 ```js
 Redux.applyMiddleware(Debug(console.log))